Drinks for diabetics

 When you have diabetes, choosing the right drink isn’t always simple.
 And recent studies may only add to the confusion.
 Is coffee helpful or harmful to insulin resistance?
 Does zero-calorie diet soda cause weight gain?
 We reviewed the research and then asked three top registered dietitians, who are also certified diabetes educators, what they tell their clients about seven everyday diabetic drinks.
 Here’s what to know before you sip.

 Could a few refreshing glasses of water assist with blood sugar control?
-A recent study in the journal Diabetes Care suggests so: The researchers found that people who drank 16 ounces or less of water a day (two cups’ worth) were 30 percent more likely to have high blood sugar than those who drank more than that daily.
+A study in the journal Diabetes Care suggests so: The researchers found that people who drank 16 ounces (two cups’ worth) or less of water a day were 30 percent more likely to have high blood sugar than those who drank more than that daily.
 The connection seems to be a hormone called vasopressin, which helps the body regulate hydration.
 Vasopressin levels increase when a person is dehydrated, which prompts the liver to produce more blood sugar.

 How much: Experts recommend six to nine 8-ounce glasses of water per day for women and slightly more for men.
 You’ll get some of this precious fluid from fruit and vegetables and other fluids, but not all of it.
 “If you’re not in the water habit, have a glass before each meal,” recommends Constance Brown-Riggs, MSEd, RD, CDE, CDN, a spokesperson for the Academy of Nutrition and Dietetics and author of The African American Guide to Living Well with Diabetes.
 “After a few weeks, add a glass at meals too.”